 Tracy started playing the Nintendo and was hooked on the game Donkey Kong Country.
 She expressed her wish to own her own video game console and I remember Wayne's brother, Pee-Wee, trying to sell his NES, the original Nintendo console.
 Nobody wanted it though, because the Sega Genesis and new Super Nintendo were better and more popular.

-Around that time there were a few church concerts in other towns, and the school would load up any students who wanted to attend them and it was nice to have field trips.
-Tracy and I would sneak off to kiss, or whatever, just as lots of other couples were doing.
+Around that time there were a few church concerts in other towns, and the school would take any students who wanted to attend them.
+It was nice to have field trips that allowed Tracy and I to sneak off to kiss, or whatever, just as lots of other couples were doing.
 Then, on one particular trip, everything changed.

 The ride to the church was fine, and I remember Tracy and I messing around on the bus seat as she laid across my lap.
 She had just come back from a few days away with a group of seniors, to attend an open house at some college in another town.
 Before she left I thought everything was solid with us, and I had no reason to think otherwise, but when we arrived at the concert she and my ex-girlfriend, Amy, locked arms and began hanging out with one another.
 I wasn't Tracy's center of focus, and it wasn't as if I demanded to be, but after a couple of days of not seeing one another I thought we'd take advantage of this loosely supervised time.